May 2026: We are continuing a major code rewrite. Please contact us if you find issues. Thank you.

 Details

 Clay bodies used in machine forming must have a correct stiffness in order to optimize the forming process.
 Great effort is expended in the body mixing departments of factories to produce a product of standard stiffness and plasticity.
-In such production situations, the body is used soon after it is made and there is no need to worry about how the stiffness might change over time.
-However companies that manufacture bodies (either for use in large scale production or by potters) need to consider this.
-Some bodies soften over time, others stiffen.
-There are a range of reasons why this happens (e.g. slight solubility in one or more materials, the presence of electrolytes in the water used, particle agglomeration).
+Some processes (e.g. pressing) require clay that is so stiff a potter would need a hammer to move it.
+Others need clay that is so soft it can be scooped by hand (like cream cheese).
+Since the body is used soon after it is made, there is no need to worry about how the stiffness might change over time.
+However, companies that manufacture and sell prepared bodies (either for use in large-scale production or by potters) must carefully consider stiffness.
+This is because wet (or mud) bodies normally stiffen over time (very important if they won't be used for months or even years).
+Some bodies can soften during storage; this can happen for a range of reasons (e.g. slight solubility in one or more materials, the presence of electrolytes in the water, particle agglomeration, improper particle surface wetting during mixing), then stiffen.

 Cracking problems with drying rise exponentially as the water content of pugged clay rises.
-So it is better to avoid softer clay unless you have experience using it for the intended application (e.g. jiggering).
-Using clay on a potters wheel that is too soft also means experiencing less plasticity and not being able to throw as thin, high or true as would otherwise be possible.
-And the clay will be stickier.
+So it is better to avoid softer clay unless you have experience using it for the intended application (e.g. with jiggering, the mold quickly pulls water).
+Using very soft clay on a potters wheel means not being able to throw as thin, as high or as true as would otherwise be possible.
+More trimming as leather hard will be needed.

 Related Information